nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch1-setup/mac.md

 pip3 install --upgrade numpy # Used for linear algebra.
-Essential for using TensorFlow pip3 install --upgrade matplotlib # Used for plotting data, which is very useful for machine learning pip3 install --upgrade pandas # Used for loading data sets pip3 install --upgrade tensorflow-tensorboard # Used for visualizing tensorflow training
+Essential for using TensorFlow pip3 install --upgrade matplotlib # Used for plotting data, which is very useful for machine learning pip3 install --upgrade pandas # Used for loading data sets
 ```

 Just so you know, you can always exit the virtualenv using the command `deactivate`.
 In the future, to use TensorFlow you need to activate the virtualenv first using the appropriate `source` command listed above.